Sorted-Filtered/Student-Depression/README.md

 -includes drop down boxes to make selections from various categories included in the dataset.

--Predict button that takes selected inputs, sends it to an API, receives output prediction, and displays it in the webpage.
+-Predict button that takes selected dropdown inputs, sends it to an API, receives output prediction, and displays it in the webpage.

 Random Forest Model: